IBM-Cloud/docs/cloudnative/tutorial_bff.md

 	4. Enter your project name.
 For this tutorial, use `BFFProject`.

-	5. Enter a hostname.
+	5. Enter a unique hostname.
 For this tutorial, use `devhost`

 	6. Select your language platform.
 For this tutorial, use `Node`.